emmeowzing/dynamic-continuation-orb/README.md

 The orb will run a workflow (we'll call it `<module>`) if any of the following conditions are met.

 1. If `.circleci/<module>.yml` changes (this is configurable, enabled by default).
-2. If changes have been detected within the `<module>/`'s directory on your branch against the repository's default branch (defaults to `master`).
+2. If changes have been detected within the `<module>/`'s directory on your branch against the repository's default branch (defaults to `main`).
 See [below](#filtering-or-ignoring-changed-files) on how to filter out CI runs from specific changed files.
 3. If, following merge to the default branch, there are changes to `.circleci/<module>.yml` or under `<module>/`, when diffing against the former commit (you must perform a merge commit for this to work properly).

 These conditions can be overridden, and all workflows forced to run, if the `force-all` parameter is set to `true` on the `continue` job.